Hypersequent/qas-cli/README.md

 1. Build the code with `npm run build`.
 2. Create a project with test cases using local QASphere build or by registering on [qasphere.com](https://qasphere.com/)
 3. Get a JUnit XML file.
 If you want to test the test cases from the CSV file above, use the JUnit XML file generated from [this repository](https://github.com/Hypersequent/bistrot-e2e).

-4. Run the CLI with: `node ./build/bin/qasphere.js junit-upload ./JUnit.xml --run-url https://YOUR_DOMAIN.eu1.qasphere.com -p PROJECT_CODE -r RUN_ID -t API_TOKEN`
+4. Run the CLI with: `node ./build/bin/qasphere.js junit-upload -r QAS_URL/project/PROJECT_CODE/run/RUN_ID -t API_TOKEN ./JUnit.xml`.
+If you get permission errors, please retry after running: `chmod +x ./build/bin/qasphere.js`
 5. You may pass the `-h` flag to show help: `node ./build/bin/qasphere junit-upload -h`